 GIS is being widely used in the United States and elsewhere in the world.
-In academia and in the public and the private sector including health care and government services, industry and others GIS use is becoming very popular.
+Its use is increasing in popularity in academia, the public and private sector, health care, government services, industry, and others.
 In environmental studies, the use of GIS has increased in the recent years.
-This course will enable students to learn the basics of GIS theory, GPS and remote sensing technologies; prepare and analyze maps using spatial analysis tools; and be familiar with the recent trends in the field.
+This course will enable students to learn the basics of GIS theory, GPS, and remote sensing technologies; prepare and analyze maps using spatial analysis tools; and be familiar with the recent trends in the field.
 3 credits

-ENV 310 Mastering Geographic Information Systems (GIS) (y)
+ENV 310 Mastering Geographic Information Systems (GIS) (y) Prerequisite: ENV 270

-Prerequisite: ENV 270 Intro to GIS and Geospatial Technology This course focuses on Geographic Information Systems (GIS) as an essential interdisciplinary tool in environmental studies, business, art and other disciplines.
-Through practical applications of ESRI Arc View students learn GIS fundamentals and will become proficient in using GIS in many professional and academic fields.
-Topics include cartography, geodatabases, metadata and spatial analysis, as well as, building, editing, and analyzing GIS.
+This course focuses on Geographic Information Systems (GIS) as an essential interdisciplinary tool in environmental studies, business, art and other disciplines.
+Through practical applications of ESRI Arc View, students learn GIS fundamentals and will become proficient in using GIS in many professional and academic fields.
+Topics include cartography, geodatabases, metadata and spatial analysis, as well as building, editing, and analyzing GIS.
 Students will complete a final project with a topic of their choice.
 3 credits

-ENV 315 Ecosystems, Function, and Management (xs)
+ENV 315 Ecosystems, Function, and Management (xs) Prerequisite: ENV 110 or ENV 125

-Prerequisite: Intro to Env.
-Studies ENV 110 or ENV 125 This course is divided into three sections.
-The first part will examine ecosystem functions, concepts and services.
+This course is divided into three sections.
+The first part will examine ecosystem functions, concepts, and services.
 The second part will explore human impact on the ecosystems and its management approaches.
-The third part will investigate major ecosystems including aquatic, forest, prairie, desert and cave ecosystems.
+The third part will investigate major ecosystems including aquatic, forest, prairie, desert, and cave ecosystems.
 Case studies analyzing problems and management issues of these ecosystems will be discussed.
 The practical aspect of this course will include a field trip to a major ecosystem.
+3 credits time to the present.
+Emphasis will be placed on examples of sustainability and conservation practices.
+Fulfills writing-intensive requirement.
 3 credits